PacificBiosciences/jasmine/README.md

 ***

-*Jasmine* predicts 5-Methylcytosine (5mC) of each CpG in PacBio HiFi reads, using a Convolutional Neural Network.
+*Jasmine* predicts 5-Methylcytosine (5mC) of each CpG site in PacBio HiFi reads, using a Convolutional Neural Network.
 The *jasmine* model supports the Sequel II and Revio systems.
 Methylation is assumed to be symmetric between strands.
 The output is reported in the forward direction with respect to the HiFi read